allenai/ai2thor/README.md

   - Added `IsSeesaw` property.
 It locks the XZ position - YZ rotation of the rigidbody and ignores collisions with the agents ground collider.
 For seesaw pivot points, enable `IsSeesaw` and set that object to `kinematic` so it ignores agent ground collider collisions while not moving
   - Added `ApplyTorque` method to apply a torque force to an object
   - Added `ApplyRotation` method to apply a rotation transformation to an object
+  - Added `ApplyMovement` method to apply a movement transformation to an object
 - `Scripts/SimObjType`:
   - Added `IgnoreType` to the `SimObjType` enum, `ReturnAllPoints`, and `AlwaysPlaceUpright`
   - Added `Stacking` to the `SimObjSecondaryProperty` enum.